AASHRITH1903/AASHRITH1903/README.md

 ## Hi there 👋

-- I’m currently researching on LLM Evaluation, Multi-Agent Systems, and NLP in general.
+- Research on AI, LLMs and NLP :
+    - HRScene - Evaluation Benchmark for VLMs on High-Resolution Image Understanding (Check out the [Project Website](https://yszh8.github.io/hrscene/) and [Arxiv Paper](https://arxiv.org/abs/2504.18406))
+    - Currently working on improving Multi-Agent Systems
-- I’m looking to collaborate on AI Engineering projects involving Agents, RAG, MCP, etc.
+- Working on AI Engineering projects involving Agents, RAG and MCP.
 - How to reach me: aashrith19032002@gmail.com